Opinion | How "Game of Thrones" is using fans’ conspiratorial obsessions against them

 For weeks, fans of “Game of Thrones” have wondered whether the final season was going to get a trailer.
-Whether they wanted one or not, showrunners were overruled.
+Whether they wanted one or not, the showrunners were overruled and the two-minute spot landed on YouTube on March 5.
 But season eight’s trailer isn’t like most TV teasers.
 Instead, it is a shockingly disciplined clip, focusing on two moments in the final season and excluding almost everything else.

 The arrival of “Game of Thrones” in 2011 did not invent the concept of spoiler culture.
 But the global entertainment phenomenon brought the concept to mainstream attention — and indeed did so in a way that cast the idea of “spoilers” in a negative light.
 The twists in George R.R.
 Martin’s “A Song of Ice and Fire” novels rely on unreliable first-person narrators as well as the audience’s own expectations.
 Achieving the same twists can be difficult in TV, where stories are generally told in the third person — and that’s not even taking into account the obvious fact that plenty of the show’s biggest spoilers can be found on bookshelves.

-From paparazzi photos during filming, to leaked scripts, to leaked episodes, the show has struggled over the years to keep its surprises under wraps.
-But finally it seems like HBO has locked the production down (perhaps thanks expensive HBO security measures.)
+From paparazzi photos during filming, to leaked scripts, to leaked episodes, the show has struggled over the years to protect its surprises.
+But this year it seems like HBO has locked the production down (perhaps thanks expensive security measures.)
 Obviously, showrunners David Benioff and Dan Weiss are pleased to have this season stay under wraps, and would like to keep it that way.

 SIGN UP FOR THE THINK WEEKLY NEWSLETTER HERE